aaryxn-g/Transportation-Optimization-Problem/README.md

-# Optimization Project
+# Optimization Project - Transportation & Assignment Problems

-This repository contains solutions and documentation for optimization problems, including Transportation and Assignment problems, as part of the MATH F212 Optimization I course (Semester 2025-26).
+A Python-based implementation of optimization algorithms for solving Transportation and Assignment problems.
+This project includes solutions for balanced and unbalanced transportation problems, along with visual representations of the solutions.

-## Contents
+## Key Features

-- Transportation Problem (TP) solutions in Python
+- Solves balanced and unbalanced transportation problems
-- LaTeX documents with problem statements and solutions
+- Implements the North-West Corner, Least Cost, and Vogel's Approximation methods
-- Visual representations of problem solutions
+- Generates visual representations of solutions
-- Quick reference checklist for problem-solving
+- Includes test cases and sample problems
-- Assignment plans and documentation
+- Quick reference guide for problem-solving approaches

 ## Getting Started